swaty06/swaty06/README.md

 ### 📊 **Projects**

 #### **Identifying Potential Areas for Urban Agriculture in Milan, Italy.**
+ - **Objective:** Analyzed yield predictions and classified crops that grow in specific regions.
 #### **UEFA EURO 2024 – Leveraging Machine Learning and Open Data Sets for Advanced Sports Analytics.**
+-  **Objective:**  The potential to harness advanced analytics in sports is vast, especially with the growing availability of comprehensive football datasets

   ### 🎓 Education